btvwag/btvwag.github.com/_posts/events/2012-05-09-ui-ux-design-talks.md

 #### Kevin Braun (User Experience Manager at Draker)

+UX.
+It's more than you think.

-Kevin will be discussing UX(user experience) in comparison to UCD(user centered design), along with the differences between interaction design and interface design.
+The term UX is thrown around a lot today but most people don't really know what it means.
+I'm going to discuss a holistic user experience process and how that relates to UCD (User Centered Design) along with the differences between interaction design and interface design.

 #### Rick Cusick (CIO at Reading Plus)